ASHIK11ab/Flask-Series/README.md

 11. Consolidatig, our index.html [should look like this](https://github.com/ASHIK11ab/Flask-Series/tree/todo-list-app-part2/templates/index.html).

-12. Now we need to style our todo card in 'index.css'.<br>
+12. Now we need to style our todo card in [index.css](https://github.com/ASHIK11ab/Flask-Series/tree/todo-list-app-part2/static/css/index.css).<br>
-&emsp;&emsp;&emsp;&emsp;i.
+&emsp;i.
 For the <kbd>.todo-container</kbd> lets display it as flex and with <kbd>flex-direction: column</kbd> to display all elements in a column.
 Lets also center the container by giving a width of 80% and with margin set to auto.
 ```css
   .todo-container {
     margin-top: 2rem;